Nomisodan/Harvard-project/README.md

 ## Distinctiveness and Complexity

-For this project, I didn’t fully know what “complexity” meant in terms of a web app.
-So I went with the first thing that came to mind that looked complicated: a dynamic website—something that moves when scrolling through the page.

-I decided to build a dynamic welcome page for a website idea similar to TikTok but for mini-games and riddles.
-Creating something front-end heavy with SCSS and JavaScript was challenging because styles and scripts often conflicted with each other.

-For example, if you use an opacity fade-in in CSS but also handle similar logic in JavaScript, things can break.
-I had to figure out how to implement parallax zoom scrolling, section fade-in/fade-out, animated navigation, carousel zoom sync, and sticky Register/Login forms.

-At first, the elements didn’t behave as I expected, and it took me a while to figure everything out.
-I can’t directly compare it to other projects, but I think this was complex to accomplish due to the multiple pages and functions that could easily conflict with one another.
+When I first started this project, I wasn’t entirely sure how “complexity” was measured in terms of web applications.
+Many of the earlier projects in this course were centered around either data-driven features or social-driven features.
+I wanted to do something different and focus instead on creating a visually dynamic, interactive experience that integrates Django for authentication and state management while relying heavily on front-end logic for animations and transitions.
+This decision made my project distinct both in scope and in technical implementation.

+This project is not an e-commerce site because it does not involve listing, selling, or managing products, nor does it have a checkout or payment system.
+It is also not a social network because it does not center around user interaction, following, or sharing content between users.
+While the HTML structure includes placeholders that might resemble social elements, these do not connect to any social functionality in the backend.
+Instead, my application focuses on building a scroll-driven storytelling landing page that introduces the concept of a TikTok-like platform for mini-games and riddles.
+The emphasis is on using scrolling as the primary method of navigation and engagement, something not present in the standard web programming projects.
+This makes it stand out by combining front-end animation complexity with a Django-based authentication system.
+Creating something so front-end heavy with SCSS and JavaScript was challenging because styles and scripts often conflicted with one another.

+One example of this challenge came with handling opacity transitions.
+In my CSS file, I used opacity: 0 with a one-second transition for the initial state, which worked well for the intro.
+However, when I tried to control fade-out effects dynamically with JavaScript, the timing no longer matched the initial transitions.
+Managing opacity across both CSS and JavaScript required carefully synchronizing state and timing to avoid glitches.
+Beyond that, I implemented features such as parallax zoom scrolling, fade-in and fade-out transitions, sticky forms that snap into view, animated navigation dots, and a synchronized carousel explanation section.
+Ensuring that each section flowed seamlessly into the next while maintaining scroll-based control required significant experimentation, testing, and debugging.

+On the back end, I integrated Django models to handle user registration, login, and logout, which tie directly into the front-end flow.
+These features allow users to transition from the animated welcome page into the main website once authenticated.
+While the backend is not as elaborate as a multi-model e-commerce system, it still demonstrates the importance of securely handling user data and authentication.
+The fact that the backend interacts with a highly dynamic, JavaScript-driven interface adds complexity, since I had to ensure that Django’s server-side logic and the client-side animations worked together without breaking the user experience.

+Finally, I ensured the site was mobile responsive by adding media queries and testing across different screen sizes.
+Animations, transitions, and layout adjustments adapt to smaller displays, ensuring the site remains functional and visually consistent on both desktop and mobile devices.
+Altogether, the combination of advanced front-end animation, Django integration, authentication flow, and mobile responsiveness creates a project that is both distinct from the course’s earlier projects and sufficiently complex to meet the final project requirements.

-## Section Breakdown:
+## Section Breakdown

-**Navigation bar**

-Four different section that has a dot that follows your scrolling.

-**Intro**
+## Navigation Bar
+The navigation bar contains four different sections, each represented by a dot that highlights dynamically as the user scrolls through the page.
+This animated navigation helps users track their position in the experience and adds to the immersive design.

+## Intro
-It starts with a fade-in of the title “Speeme?” (like “Speed Game?”) and a cave entrance background.
+The welcome sequence begins with a fade-in of the title “Speeme?” (short for “Speed Game?”) set against the backdrop of a cave entrance.
+As scrolling begins:

-When scrolling starts:
-- "Speeme?" zooms out as if you pass by it and disappears behind you.
+The title “Speeme?” gradually zooms out, giving the impression that the viewer is moving past it into the cave.

-- The background zooms into the cave.
+The cave background zooms forward, simulating movement into the environment.
-- "Are you ready?" zooms and fades in from the darkness.

-**Explanation**
+A new phrase, “Are you ready?”, emerges from the darkness with a zoom-and-fade effect, setting the tone for the next section.

+## Explanation
-“Are you ready?” fades out.
-A new background fades in, and from the bottom, a carousel with the explanation of the game snap-locks in the middle of the page.
- As users scroll through the carousel, the background zooms in, as if you were walking deeper into the cave while learning what the game is.
+Once the intro fades out, a new background fades in, accompanied by a carousel that slides upward from the bottom of the page and locks into the center of the screen.
+This carousel contains the explanation of the game.
+As users scroll through the carousel slides, the background continues its zoom effect, reinforcing the illusion of traveling deeper into the cave while simultaneously learning about the platform’s concept.

-**Register**
-Once the carousel is finished, it detaches from the lock.
-The background keeps zooming in and fades out while the next background fades in.
-At the bottom, the register form comes into view and snap-locks to the screen.

-If the user has to register, after completing it it'll beredirected to the main website.

-If already registered by scrolling a little more you get to the login section

-**Login**
+## Register
+After the carousel is complete, it unlocks and scrolls away as the background transitions again.
+At this point, the registration form becomes visible and snaps into the center of the screen.
+Users who are new to the site can enter their details here, which are then stored in the Django database.
+Successful registration redirects them into the main portion of the website.

+## Login
-The background from register zooms in and fades out, then login background fades in and tghe login form comes from the bottom to lock in the middle of the screen.
-When the user login he is directed to the main website.
+For returning users, scrolling past the registration section reveals the login form.
+The registration background zooms and fades out, while a new login background fades in.
+The login form itself slides upward into the center of the screen and locks in place.
+Upon entering valid credentials, users are authenticated by Django and directed into the main site.

-**Main website**

-This is just a template of the website but it is not the main focus of this project.
+## Main Website (Template)
+The final section is a placeholder template of the main website.
+This is not the primary focus of the project but serves to demonstrate how the registration and login flow transition seamlessly into an authenticated user environment.
+It provides a clear endpoint to the animated introduction while showing how the backend and frontend components work together.

 ---
 ## The Files

 Project 5 Capstone/